Date: 10 Jul 1939

 The police report noted that it it was a strange coincidence that whereas the dog was always most active when all local residents or tradesmen called, that it should be caught unawares by an intruder who, to gain access to the side or back door, must have passed through the gate.

-The police report also stated that Margaret Jackson's husband's re-construction of the crime was rather amazing in view of the fact that it was similar in detail to their re-construction with the exception that the 'intruder' was none of that Margaret Jackson's husband himself.
+The police report also stated that Margaret Jackson's husband's re-construction of the crime was rather amazing in view of the fact that it was similar in detail to their re-construction with the exception that the 'intruder' was none other than Margaret Jackson's husband himself.

 The police report noted that owing to the absence of a visible or known motive, widespread enquiries were made respecting the relationship between Margaret Jackson and her husband, and that it was established that to all outward appearance they were a devoted couple who had made no friends in the Deal or Betteshanger district.
 The report noted that the only people who had visited them or who they had visited were relatives who lived in Betteshanger.